Island formula in Planck brane: JT gravity and the EOW brane

 In Eq.~(\ref{embed}), the coordinate transformation relationship between $w^{\pm}$ and $x^{\pm}$ is determined by the anomalous transformation law of $T_{x^{\pm}x^{\pm}}(x^{\pm})$ and $T_{w^{\pm}w^{\pm}}(w^{\pm})$.

 where $c=\frac{3}{2G}$ and $\{w^{\pm},x^{\pm}\}$ is the Schwarzian derivative

 After obtaining Eq.~(\ref{embed}), we can verify that the Brown-York tensor of the AdS$_3$ geometry on the brane and the energy-momentum tensor of the brane satisfy the relation~(\ref{stress tensor transfomation flow}).
 If we choose the Brown-York tensor on the holographic boundary of the bulk spacetime to match the stress tensor in the given two-dimensional spacetime, i.e., $T_{\pm\pm}^{w}=T_{\pm\pm}^{x}$, we can conclude that $\{w^{\pm},x^{\pm}\}=0$.
 For simplicity, we can take $w^{\pm}=x^{\pm}$.
+In this case, the constraint equation of the brane will be determined only by the Weyl factors.

 In addition, the AdS/BCFT correspondence can also describe the double holography model.
 In this scenario, the position of the EOW brane can be determined by the Neumann boundary condition.
 It can be demonstrated that the embedding condition defined by Eqs.~(\ref{eq:Dirichlet-bdy}) and (\ref{stress tensor transfomation flow}) is equivalent to the Neumann boundary condition in the case of $\epsilon\ll 1$.